 back playing live music with Universal Love Band?

-have synergy, diversity, and we really enjoy playing together.
+have synergy and we really enjoy playing together.

-nine years, I have been contributing to Express Yourself Milwaukee, a
+nine years, i have been contributing to Express

 non-profit group that facilitates healing artistic expression for

-youth.
-I have also been working with youth for the last few years in the Wisconsin
+youth. i have been working with youth for the last few years in the Wisconsin

 monthly music group at Children's Hospital Wisconsin in

 bedside of the kids. now, Universal Love Healing

 Music takes the music to people

 with disabilities, rehab, frail elders and others who can't